TriDecent/Networking-Security/README.md

 ## Overview

-This repository contains two main applications:
+This repository contains three main applications:

 1. **DataEncryptionApp**: An application focused on encrypting and decrypting data from string input or files.
 2. **AdvancedNumbersCalculator**: An application for performing advanced mathematical calculations (better suited as a library, the app is just for showcase).